beverm2391/bens-ai-system/docs/memory.md

   - test first, then demo, then get review before commit
 - CRITICAL LEARNING: Always request official API documentation before implementing any external API integration to avoid hallucinations and ensure accuracy
 - IMPORTANT WORKFLOW RULE: Only challenge and question during requirements/planning phase.
 Once in implementation phase, focus purely on robust execution - questioning product decisions at this point is disruptive and unprofessional
+- CRITICAL WORKFLOW ERROR: Jumped to product review for Firecrawl integration without running tests or demo first
+- Correct workflow order is: implementation -> tests -> demo -> product review -> commit
+- Must run both unit and integration tests, then demonstrate working functionality before requesting review
+- This is the second time I've made a workflow order mistake - need to be more disciplined

 ## System Capabilities Reflection (2023-12-29)
 - Commands for behavior control (:think, :code, etc)